 - Quit smoking.

 - Lose weight if you're overweight.
-Ask your doctor what a healthy weight is for you.
+Ask your health care provider what a healthy weight is for you.

-- Get regular exercise, but talk to your doctor first about the safest type and amount for you.
+- Get regular exercise after talking to your provider about the safest type and amount for you.

 - Eat a healthy diet, including a variety of fruits and vegetables and whole grains.